 Cereal- and granola-based energy bars are another good option, as they provide carbohydrates that offer a quick energy boost.
 Fresh fruit is also an excellent alternative, supplying natural sugars that the body can easily convert into energy.
 Chocolate can be eaten on the Camino as well, although it is less ideal, especially in hot weather when it tends to melt.

-In recent years, we’ve seen a clear shift toward healthier snacks on the Camino.
-In recent years many pilgrims opted for protein-rich snacks such as plant-based energy bars, dried fruit mixes, and even locally sourced honey packets for an extra boost.
+In recent years, we’ve also seen a clear shift toward healthier snacks on the Camino.
+Many pilgrims have been opting for protein-rich snacks such as plant-based energy bars, dried fruit mixes, and even locally sourced honey packets for an extra boost.
 In 2026, even gluten-free, nut-free, and plant-based snack options are easier to find in village shops and cafés, reflecting a broader awareness of dietary needs.

 Most pilgrims walking the Camino de Santiago cover stages of 20 to 30 km on foot (or about 50 to 70 km by bike), often finishing in the afternoon.
 As people in Spain generally eat late, it’s usually still possible to enjoy a proper lunch upon arrival.
-Discovering the local gastronomy of each place is one of the great pleasures of the Camino de Santiago, and something we truly deserve.
+Discovering the local gastronomy of each place – our absolute favourites are Basque Country and Galicia – one of the great pleasures of the Camino de Santiago, and something we truly deserve.

 Sometimes, however, you may not have reached your final destination for the day yet.
 In that case, it’s better to adapt to the circumstances: if you still need to continue walking or cycling, a light lunch is preferable, and heavier dishes are best avoided.